epsilon537/boxlambda/_posts/22-04-06-requirement-analysis-first-pass.markdown

 comments: true
 ---

+Every new project starts with an empty document, a blank sheet.
+It's a unique moment where you have complete freedom.
+As soon as you put something down in the document, you've made a choice and your options become limited.
+With each subsequent choice, you limit yourself more, until there are no more choices to make, at which point the project is complete.
+So, in a way, this post, along with the previous one, are the two most important posts of the whole project.
+We're making our first choices, setting the direction of this project.

-Let's make our first pass over the goals/requirements and clarify a bit what they mean.
+Let's go over the project's goals/requirements and clarify a bit what they mean.

 ### Simplicity